 3. Wage Push Inflation

 Rising wages tend to cause inflation.
-In effect this is a combination of demand pull and cost push inflation.
-Rising wages increase cost for firms and so these are passed onto consumers in the form of higher prices.
+In effect, this is a combination of demand pull and cost push inflation.
+Rising wages increase costs for firms, and so these are passed onto consumers in the form of higher prices.
 Also rising wages give consumers greater disposable income and therefore cause increased consumption and AD.
 In the 1970s, trades unions were powerful in the UK.
 This helped cause rising nominal wages; this was a significant factor in causing inflation of the 1970s.

 4. Imported Inflation